christc4/web/sites/avsbq.org/index.md

 ## How I stay alive

-I like reading, currently non-fiction books on past people's way of life, drawing/painting, practicing Mandarin and old english, the outdoors amongst other things.
+Reading, drawing/painting, Mandarin, going on walks etc. all give me something to do.
 I'm 20 stuck in London looking for a tech job.
-My name is Christos, or Christ, both work
+My name is Christos, or Christ, both work.

-### Projects barely alive
+### Projects to be kept alive

 [bq](//github.com/christc4/bq) - a new and improved rewrite of the venerable ed editor